Photo by Jamie Napier

 Math-Stats Prep course:

-Before commencing their Fall term, incoming MPP students are encouraged to complete the MPP math/stats prep course, which provides a review of many of the mathematical tools required for the first-year courses in quantitative methods and economics.
-At the end of the prep course, all students must complete a required diagnostic of the math-stats topics covered.
+Before commencing your Fall term, all incoming MPP students are encouraged to complete the MPP Math-Stats Prep course, which provides a review of many of the mathematical tools required for the first-year quantitative courses.
+At the end of the Prep course, all students must complete a diagnostic of the Math-Stats topics covered.

 While this diagnostic is mandatory of incoming MPP students, there is no “minimum mark” that must be achieved on it.
-Rather, the purpose of the diagnostic is to provide incoming MPP students with information regarding their readiness for the topics to be covered in our quantitative methods and economics courses.
+Rather, the purpose of the diagnostic is to provide incoming MPP students with information regarding their readiness for the topics to be covered in the quantitative modules of the MPP1 curriculum.

 (Students who do not pass PPG1002H, PPG1004H or PPG1008H must retake the Math-Stats diagnostic with a grade of at least 60% before beginning their MPP2 studies.)